- Traffic steering. Intelligently route traffic based on HTTP(S) parameters (for example, host, path, headers, and other request parameters).

 Traffic actions: weight-based traffic splitting

 Deploying a new version of an existing production service generally incurs some risk.
 Even if your tests pass in staging, you probably don't want to subject 100% of your users to the new version immediately.
-Regional HTTP(S) load balancers allow you to define percentage-based traffic splits across multiple backend services.
+With traffic management, you can define percentage-based traffic splits across multiple backend services.

 For example, you can send 95% of the traffic to the previous version of your service and 5% to the new version of your service.
 After you've validated that the new production version works as expected, you can gradually shift the percentages until 100% of the traffic reaches the new version of your service.
 Traffic splitting is typically used for deploying new versions, A/B testing, service migration, and similar processes.